Workday/prometheus-akka/README.md

 #### Actor

 - One metric per actor instance
-- mailboxSize (current size), processingTime, timeInMailbox, message, errors
+- mailboxSize (current size), processingTime, timeInMailbox, message count, error count

 #### Actor Router

 - One metric per router instance, summed across all routee actors
-- routingTime, timeInMailbox, message, errors
+- routingTime, timeInMailbox, message count, error count

 #### Actor Group

 - Each actor group has its own include/exclude rules and you can define many groups with individual actors being allowed to be included in many groups - the metrics are summed across all actors in the group
-- actorCount (current active actors), mailboxSize (current size), processingTime, timeInMailbox, message, errors
+- actorCount (current active actors), mailboxSize (current size), processingTime, timeInMailbox, message count, error count